nithinsivaku/EntityLinker/README.md

 # Instructions-to-reproduce
 1. Download the zip or clone the entire repository.
 2. Go to the project folder.
-3. Anywhere in the project folder # Type mvn package
+3. Anywhere in the project folder #type mvn package
 4. Mavel will take care of everything, you should see Build success.
 5. Now go to the target folder.
 You wil find a jar.
 6. Run the jar by typing